adrido/minetest-mapper-cpp/doc/manual.rst

 	This option is no longer supported, as minetestmapper performed consistently worse with it than without it, as tested on a few large worlds.

+	It is still recognised for compatibility with existing scripts, but it has no effect.

 ``--tilebordercolor <color>``
 .............................